bitwarden/contributing-docs/docs/getting-started/mobile/android/index.md

 # Android

-This section documents how to get started with the Android Bitwarden project in Kotlin.
+How to get started with the Android Bitwarden project in Kotlin.

 ## Repository